GoogleCloudPlatform/cloud-run-release-operator/README.md

 #### Rollout with no issues

 1. I have version **v1** of an application deployed to Cloud Run
-2. I run the Cloud Run Progressive Delivery Operator
-3. I assign the label `rollout-strategy=gradual` to the Cloud Run service
-4. I deploy a new version, **v2**, to Cloud Run with `--no-traffic` option (gets 0% of the traffic)
+2. I deploy a new version, **v2**, to Cloud Run with `--no-traffic` option (gets 0% of the traffic)
-5. The new version is automatically detected and assigned 5% of the traffic
+3. The new version is automatically detected and assigned 5% of the traffic
-6. Every minute, metrics for **v2** in the last 30 minutes are retrieved
+4. Every minute, metrics for **v2** in the last 30 minutes are retrieved.
-7. Metrics show a "healthy" version and traffic to **v2** is increased to 30%
+Metrics show a "healthy" version and traffic to **v2** is increased to 30% only after 30 minutes have passed since last update
+5. Metrics show a "healthy" version again and traffic to **v2** is increased to 50% only after 30 minutes have passed since last update
-8. The process is repeated until the new version handles all the traffic and becomes `stable`
+6. The process is repeated until the new version handles all the traffic and becomes `stable`

 ![Rollout stages](assets/rollout-stages.svg "Rollout stages from v1 to v2")